 For all enquiries please email email@example.com in the first instance.
 We can assist you remotely with copying and basic research enquiries, subject to copyright, permissions and staff availability.
 If you would prefer to visit the Theatre Collection to undertake more extensive research, please let us know and we can help you to book an appointment, confirm dates and times and take request to view materials, including books from our reference library.
 Unfortunately, due to space restrictions and social distancing, it is not possible to browse our library, but all our books are listed on the University of Library catalogue at https://www.bristol.ac.uk/library/

 Please note the reading room will be open by advanced booking only.

 Due to space restrictions we are only able to welcome two readers into our reading room at one time and unfortunately may not always be able to fulfil your request.
 We would recommend that you contact us to check booking availability before making travel arrangements and that you contact us at least seven days before you intend to visit.

 Due to staffing limitations we require all appointments and requests for materials to be registered with a member of staff by Thursday 5pm for the Tuesday, Wednesday, and Thursday sessions of the following week.
 We regret that any requests made after this time cannot be fulfilled.
 If requested items are held at our off-site store, please note that it may take longer for them to be retrieved.
 Staff will be able to advise on how long retrievals will take when making your booking

-If you would like to visit out exhibition, either by yourself, or with a group forming no more than six people, please email email@example.com to make an appointment.
+If you would like to visit out exhibition please email firstname.lastname@example.org to make an appointment.
+We can accomodate two visitors to the exhibition at one time, unless you are part of a bubble when the visiting group may be as many as six people.
 Please note that all visits to the exhibition are by appointment only.

 Entrance to the Theatre Collection is free, although we do welcome donations